plandex-ai/plandex/README.md

 ## Limitations ⚠️

-- Plandex is only as smart as the underlying model.
-As long as the best AI models are still making all kinds of mistakes when coding, Plandex will also make mistakes.
-Used judiciously, Plandex can provide a huge boost to your productivity, but as with any other AI tool, you shouldn't expect perfect results.
+- Plandex can provide a huge boost to your productivity, but as with any other AI tool, you shouldn't expect perfect results.
 Always review a plan carefully before applying changes, especially if security is involved.
 Plandex is deliberately designed to get you 80-95% of the way there rather than 100%.

-- Due to the error-prone nature of LLMs, automatically applied file updates also aren't perfect.
-While it's likely these can be improved over time with better prompting strategies (contributions welcome!!), and **will** be improved over time as models get smarter, be prepared for occasional updates that aren't quite right.
+- Due to the reasoning limitations of LLMs, automatically applied file updates also aren't perfect.
+While these can be improved over time with better prompting strategies (contributions welcome!!) and better models, for the time being, be prepared for occasional updates that aren't quite right.
 Use the `plandex changes` command to review pending updates in a TUI.
 If a file update has mistakes, make those changes yourself with copy-and-paste and reject the file in the changes TUI.

 ## License 📜